 I have already graduated and am having a hard time finding an Exercise Physiology course, what can I do?

-We accept credits from any accredited school in the US or Canada, whether in-person or online.
+We accept credits from any regionally accredited school in the US or Canada, whether in-person or online.
 The grade received is far more important than the school attended.
-Community colleges tend to be more convenient for those who are working while completing their prerequisite work.
+Community college or online courses tend to be more convenient for those who are working while completing their prerequisite work.
 Taking community college or online courses will not diminish an applicant's chances of being accepted to our program.

-International students are required to complete all prerequisite work at an accredited school in the US or Canada.
+International students are required to complete all prerequisite work at a regionally accredited school in the US or Canada.
 They are also required to take the GRE to be considered for admissions.

 There are no specifications for the letters of recommendation.
-We would prefer one to be written by a Physical Therapist; however, it is not required.
-Applicants should pick those who know them best and can speak to their capabilities. this does not include family members, but can include employers, supervisors, and those in advisory roles.
+One must be written by a licensed Physical Therapist.
+Applicants should pick those who know them best and can speak to their capabilities.
+This does not include family members or friends, but can include employers, supervisors, and those in advisory roles

 No, there is no part-time program offered at UNC.
 This is a very strenuous curriculum that is covered over 3 calendar years.
 Students are generally in class ~30-35 hours each week.
 Additional time is needed for group projects, lab review, and clinical practice.